Kernix13/github-actions-dotfiles/actions.md

 ## GitHub Actions Categories

-Consider selecting ttthe filter _Verification : Verified creator_.
+Consider selecting the filter _Verification : Verified creator_.
 That is what I chose for all the specific categories/actions listed below:

 1. **API management**: Check out [action-github-app-token](https://github.com/marketplace/actions/action-github-app-token), uses GitHub Apps to fetch a GitHub auth token for a GitHub App installation.
 The GitHub App is used to authorize API access across multiple repositories - `yarn` only?
 1. **Chat**: Check out [slack-send](https://github.com/marketplace/actions/slack-send) and maybe [Twillio SMS](https://github.com/marketplace/actions/twilio-sms)